Edinburgh Ethical Shopping Guide

 New Leaf Co-Op

-New Leaf Co-Op is an employee-owned vegetarian shop where you can scoop and refill dried produce such as nuts and pulses, getting a discount if you bring your own container!
+New Leaf Co-Op is an employee-owned vegetarian shop in the Marchmont area of the city where you can scoop and refill dried produce such as nuts and pulses, getting a discount if you bring your own container!
 It also stocks, where possible, local produce, such as bread, honey, eggs, fruit, vegetables, and more.

 Real Foods